Free-range vs run: default to supervised free-range for most backyards

 The middle-ground options (supervised free-range, paddocks) contain the damage to one part of the yard.
 Pure free-range puts every part of the yard in chicken territory.

 Free-ranging hens often find better-feeling laying spots outside the coop β under sheds, in dense brush, behind woodpiles.
-Hidden caches of 20+ eggs are common in free-range flocks.
+Hidden caches of 20+ eggs are common, and they're the surprise nobody warns first-year free-rangers about.
 This affects:

 - Egg counts.You'll wonder why production dropped; the answer is the cache you haven't found yet.